 On another positive note though, Caffeine Helps Reverse the Effects of Alzheimer’s Disease, and I also once wrote this post about Drinking Coffee to Keep Your Brain and Body Healthy, which details the benefits of caffeine for the brain, cholesterol levels, and risk of cancer.

-A better prostate-cancer-fighting alternative to beer, would be the drug Proscar (finasteride), which has been shown to reduce the risk of developing prostate cancer.
-Proscar is highly recommended by doctors for men with prostate cancer fears, while drinking 6 beers a night is definitely not.
+A better prostate-cancer-fighting alternative to beer would be the drug Proscar (finasteride), which has been shown to reduce the risk of developing prostate cancer.
+Proscar is highly recommended by doctors for men with prostate cancer fears while drinking 6 beers a night is definitely not.
+If your symptoms become serious, it may be advisable to visit a urologist in London.